MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## TOSTRING([float],[format]*)

-converts a float to a string according to the formatting string (if an optional parameter is specified)
+Converts a float to a string according to the formatting string (if an optional parameter is specified).

 **Parameters:**